Everyday Systems March 27, 2026

 A plain-English explanation of how noise-cancelling headphones use sound waves to cancel out background noise.

 Picture yourself on a crowded airplane.
 The engine drone is constant, a baby is crying two rows back, and someone nearby is watching a movie without headphones.
 You slip on a pair of noise-cancelling headphones, flip the switch, and within seconds the engine noise fades to a murmur.
 That disappearance of sound is not magic.
 It is applied physics, working in real time.
+Learn more about sound waves

 Before understanding noise cancellation, you need to understand sound itself.
 Sound is a pressure wave.
 When a guitar string vibrates, it pushes the surrounding air molecules together and apart in a pattern that travels outward, like ripples on water.
 Your eardrum detects these pressure changes, and your brain interprets them as sound.

 A sound wave has two key properties relevant to noise cancellation.
 Amplitude is how loud the wave is, essentially how far the molecules are being pushed from their resting position.
 Frequency is how many wave cycles pass a given point each second, which you perceive as pitch.
-A low hum from an air conditioning unit is a low-frequency sound, while a child’s scream is a high-frequency one.
+A low hum from an air conditioning unit is a low-frequency sound, while a child scream is a high-frequency one.

 Noise-cancelling headphones work by exploiting a property of waves called destructive interference.
 When two sound waves meet and their peaks and troughs are perfectly offset, they can cancel each other out.